PaulWaltersDev/InspireAPI/README.md

 - returns a quote corresponding to the quote ID entered in as a parameter (the "id" field in the json output above).

-The request types POST, PUT and DELETE are not yet finished and will currently result in an error.
+The request types POST, PUT and DELETE are not yet finished and should be avoided.